 Traditionally fall color in Ohio develops as described below, with peak fall color moving from north to south:

 - Northern Ohio: end of 2nd full week of October (with the exception of trees along Lake Erie)

 - Central Ohio: end of 3rd full week of October (plus trees near the Lake Erie shoreline)

 - Southern Ohio: toward the end of October and possibly the beginning of November

 We get our best fall color when there is a decent amount of rain throughout the growing season and when autumn days are bright and sunny, while autumn nights are cold, but not freezing.
 Some of the earliest displays of fall color are seen in these two vines: Poison Ivy and Virginia Creeper, both of which can turn bright red.
 Among early changing trees are the sycamore and cottonwood.
 These trees are found in low-lying areas and turn yellow.
 And the Ohio Buckeye Tree also shows color early, with leaves varying from golden to red hues.

-A great way to keep track of the development of fall color across the state is to check out the Fall Color Report at DiscoverOhio.com.
+A great way to keep track of the development of fall color across the state is to check out the Fall Color Report at Ohio.org.
 This page is updated weekly throughout the fall.
 It has a map of Ohio that is a bit like a weather map, but is marked by leaves that change color at different Ohio sites as the season progresses.

 Great destinations include hilly terrain, shorelines, tree lines at the edge of fields, and fire towers.
 At TrekOhio we’ve posted a list of Ohio’s Scenic Overlooks that you might want to consider as possible viewing destinations.
 The Ohio Department of Natural Resources (ODNR) also publishes Fall Foliage Reports to help you find colorful, fall locales.
 Among other things, they suggest routes for Fall Color Driving Tours and identify some of the state’s fire towers that provide great views.
 If you live in or near Lake County, you might want to look at some of their suggested fall-color hikes.